Five St. Francis College students spent two weeks in Brazil studying that country's economics, politics and society.

 - City, State, and U.S. Courts

-- with Government officials from New York City, New York State, and the U.S Congress
+- Government Offices in New York City, New York State, and the U.S. Congress

 Other opportunities include internships with some of the numerous museums and historical societies in New York City; a summer study abroad program; participation in the Model United Nations; and activities through the St. Thomas More Pre-Law Society such as mock trial, lawyers’ luncheon, LSAT preparation, and workshop on applying to law schools.

 The major of Political Science investigates how individuals, groups and nations interact with others.
 Political Science analyzes how conflict is managed by the various parties.
 Political Science has many areas of inquiry including: American Government and Law, Comparative Politics, International Relations and Public Administration/Public Policy.